kmlawson/history-of-history-in-east-asia/seminars.md

 7. Kim, Youngmin, and Michael J. Pettid.
 'Versions and Subversions: Patriarchy and Polygamy in Korean Narratives'.
 In *Women and Confucianism in Choson Korea: New Perspectives*.
 SUNY Press, 2011.
 8. Chaffee, John.
 ‘The Rise and Regency of Empress Liu (969—1033)’. *Journal of Song-Yuan Studies*, no. 31 (2001): 1–25.
 9. McMahon, Keith.
 ‘Women Rulers in Imperial China’. *NAN NÜ* 15, no. 2 (1 January 2013): 179–218.
+10. Li, Wai-yee. *The Readability of the Past in Early Chinese Historiography* (P).
+Ch 2 Signs and Causality section 'Women' pp147-160

 ### Further Reading